 - Equipment needed

 These trail factors and more can be found on park websites and in trail guidebooks.
-I find trail guides invaluable for picking tails especially in areas I’m less familiar with.
-Consider picking up a trail guide from REI for hikes in your area.
+I find trail guides invaluable for picking tails, especially in areas I’m less familiar with.
+Consider picking up a trail guide for hikes in your area.

 Getting Started Too Late

 When planning your hike, it’s important to get an idea of how long it will take you to hike the chosen trail.
 Park websites, trail guides, and phone apps can all help you plan your hike.
 I usually check one or more of these when hiking unfamiliar trails.

 Maps not only guard against getting lost they help you track your progress.
 Knowing when to pick up the pace or head back to the trailhead can prevent you from getting caught on the trail after dark.